Learned ISTA with Error-based Thresholding for Adaptive Sparse Coding: Experiments

 \subsection{Photometric Stereo Analysis}

 We also consider a practical sparse coding task: photometric stereo analysis~\cite{ikehata2012robust}.
-The task solves the problem of estimating the normal direction of a Lambertian surface, given $q$ observations under different light directions.
-It can be formulated as
+The task solves the problem of estimating the normal direction of a Lambertian surface, given $q$ observations under different light directions $L\in\mathbb R^{q\times 3}$.
+Note that the noise is sparse, thus we estimate the noise first, and then calculate the desired normal direction.

-where $o \in \mathbb R^{q}$ is the observation, $n\in\mathbb R^{3}$ represents the normal direction of the Lambertian surface to be estimated, $L\in\mathbb R^{q\times 3}$ represents the normalized light directions, $e$ is the noise vector, and $\rho$ is the diffuse albedo scalar.
-Although the normal vector $n$ is unconstrained in Eq.~(\ref{psa}), the noise vector $e$ is found to be generally sparse~\cite{wu2010robust,ikehata2012robust}.
-Therefore, we may estimate the noise $e$ first.
-We introduce the orthogonal complement of $L$, denoted by $L^{\dagger}$, to rewrite Eq.~(\ref{psa}) as

-On the basis of the above equation, the estimation of $e$ is basically a noiseless sparse coding problem, where $L^{\dagger}$ is the dictionary matrix $A$, $e$ is the sparse code $x_s$ to be estimated in the reformulated problem, and $L^{\dagger}o$ is the observation $y$.
-Once we have gotten a reasonable estimation of $e$, we can further obtain $n$ by using the equation $n=L^{\dagger}(o-e)$.